 Located in the north of Argentina in Salta province, Cafayate is famous for the Torrontés grape variety, native to the country.
-This grape has a particular love for north Argentina’s dry desert and altitude (Cafayate sits at 1,700 metres above sea level), and it ends up as a fresh, smooth white wine.
+This grape loves north Argentina’s dry desert and altitude (Cafayate sits at 1,700 metres above sea level), and it ends up as a fresh, smooth white wine.
 When we moved to Argentina, discovering this white wine was a highlight, and it’s now my white wine of choice.

-While planning for our trip to north Argentina, we focused on having enough time to visit a number of wineries in the region.
-We spent two days exploring Cafayate and dropped in to sample wines at a few bodegas.
+While planning for our trip to north Argentina, we made sure we had plenty of time to visit a number of wineries in the region.
+We spent several days exploring Cafayate, dropping in to sample wines different bodegas.
 What we found, amongst the dusty vines and mountain views, was a wine region with few crowds and intimate tastings.

 Here are some of my favourite wineries in Cafayate.
 I used to include the prices of wine tastings in Cafayate, but prices fluctuate far too much in Argentina for me to maintain accuracy!
 However, you’ll find wine tastings to be either free in Cafayate or very reasonable at only a few dollars.